quicwg/load-balancers/draft-duke-quic-load-balancers.md

 ### Server Actions

-When generating a routable connection ID, the server MUST choose a connection ID length of 17 or 18 octets.
+When generating a routable connection ID, the server MUST choose a connection ID length between 17 and 20 octets.
 The server writes its provided server ID into the server ID octets, zeroes into the zero-padding octets, and arbitrary bits into the remaining bits.
 These arbitrary bits MAY encode additional information.
-Bits in the first and eighteenth octets SHOULD appear essentially random to observers.
-The first two bits of the first octet are reserved for config rotation
+Bits in the first, eighteenth, nineteenth, and twentieth octets SHOULD appear essentially random to observers.
+The first two bits of the first octet are reserved for config rotation {{config-rotation}}.
-{{config-rotation}}.

 The server then encrypts the second through seventeenth octets using the 128-bit AES-ECB cipher.